jamesmth/nosco/crates/nosco-cli/README.md

 Whether you are a reverse engineer, or just curious about how software runs on your OS, `nosco` is a tool that allows you to easily capture and analyze an execution trace of a process.

-There are already a few mature tools out there that can do the same thing and more (think debuggers, profilers, fuzzers), so why another one?
-In a few words, `nosco` is:
-- Straightforward to install (single binary, no external dependencies)
-- Easy to use, easy to configure
-- Developer-friendly (e.g, adding a tracing backend is a matter of implementing a few Rust traits)
-- **Not** a debugger/profiler/fuzzer, just a control flow tracer

-In the future, `nosco` aims to be:
-- Multi-platform for tracing local processes (only Linux right now)
-- Extensible at runtime via WASM-based plugins (e.g., customize the tracing behavior, interact with the traced process)

 ## Getting started

 ![Tutorial](https://github.com/user-attachments/assets/d864ceb6-dd6a-4a44-a3d9-fc0d800dd923)